-Google just released a “phone” made of paper
+Google just released a ‘phone’ made of paper

 One page might hold some of your contacts.
 Another, sudoku puzzles, recipes, even a short Italian phrases guide for traveling.
 Unfold the entire book, and there’s your map to wherever you need to go for the day.
 There’s even a replacement for Google Pay.
 You can cut tiny slots to hold your credit card, like a wallet.

 The Paper Phone is almost punchably clever.
-That’s in part because it’s spiritually reminiscent, and likely inspired by, of one of the most beloved experimental devices of the last decade, the Little Printer.
+That’s in part because it’s spiritually reminiscent (and likely inspired by) of one of the most beloved experimental devices of the last decade, the Little Printer.
 Designed by the now-defunct studio Berg, it was modified receipt printer that could print tiny newspapers, task lists, and even messages from other people—all as a means of bringing your digital life into the screenless world.

 Paper Phone is not the only project Google is sharing in its new Digital Wellbeing Experiments, and sure, it probably won’t be the most used, either.
 Other projects require less of a commitment to unplug, like the Unlock Clock (which turns your wallpaper into a giant counter of the times you’ve opened your phone today) or Post Box (which consolidates all of your push notifications to arrive at one time rather than in a constant, distracting barrage).
 The most practical project might actually be Desert Island, which can turn off everything but your most essential apps (like email) for a day.
 Eager developers can even get access to certain Android APIs to build wellness experiments themselves on the site.